railken/cacheable/README.md

 [![Build Status](https://travis-ci.org/railken/cacheable.svg?branch=master)](https://travis-ci.org/railken/cacheable)

 This library give you the ability to call any method with a suffix `Cached` to retrieve a Cached result of the methods.
-This is comes in handy when you have a really time consuming method and the result should always be the same given the same parameters
+This comes in handy when you have a really time consuming method and the result is always be the same given the same parameters

 # Requirements

-PHP 7.1 and later.
+- PHP 7.1 and later
-Laravel
+- Laravel

 ## Installation